Understanding the Taxation of American Citizens Living Abroad

 PFIC filing is required for U.S. expatriates who own shares in a Passive Foreign Investment Company (PFIC), such as foreign mutual funds, ETFs, or certain offshore investments.
 The form reports income, gains, and distributions from PFICs to ensure proper U.S. tax compliance.
 Failure to file can lead to punitive tax treatment and interest charges on gains.

-The catch here is that PFIC filing is often triggered by foreign investment or retirement accounts which are standard practice in most foreign countries.
-Many foreign employers and banks are unaware of the unique rules governing U.S. expatriates’ best interests, so it’s best to check with a cross-border tax or financial professional before opening any foreign account that is not a checking account.
+The catch here is that PFIC filing is often triggered by foreign investment or retirement accounts, many of which are standard practice in most foreign countries.
+Further complicating the issue is that many foreign employers and banks are unaware of the unique rules governing U.S. expatriates’ best interests, so it’s best to check with a cross-border tax or financial professional before opening any foreign account that is not a checking account.

 Most states will require you to pay taxes if you retain what’s referred to as “significant ties.”